lakshyajain-0291/Devlup_SOC/README.md

 - [DevlUp Labs](https://devluplabs.tech/#/) for organizing the Summer of Code program
 - All mentors who contribute their time to guide students
-- PES University for supporting open source initiatives
+- IIT J for supporting open source initiatives

 ---